malukawasaki/GEO5017-Linear-Regression/README.md

 This project was developed as a solution for the assignment 1 in the Machine Learning course GEO5017 lectured at TU Delft.
 The main aim of this program is to solve linear regression exercises proposed in the assignment.

-## Dependencies
+## Dependencies.

-The code uses the Numpy library (https://numpy.org/) and Matplotlib (https://matplotlib.org/)
+The code uses the Numpy library (https://numpy.org/) and Matplotlib (https://matplotlib.org/).
+Insstall by:

+`pip install -r requirements.txt`

 ## How to use this code